What to Know About Product Photography Pricing

 Independent photographers may provide lower quality work.
 This isn’t always true, but most independent photographers have less experience and less equipment.
 Their studios may not be able to carry out the type of photos you’re looking for (for example, larger heavy products or high-end photography).

-Cost of Product Photography
+Understanding Product Photography Pricing

 The structure of the pricing will affect rates far more than individual differences between studios.